armory/docs/content/en/docs/armory-agent/agent-options.md

       ...
 {{< /prism >}}

+#### Spinnaker Service and Infrastructure modes

+You set up multiple accounts per Agent in these modes.
+Your configuration should look similar to this:

+{{< prism lang="yaml" >}}
+kubernetes:
+  accounts:
+    - name: account-name-01
+      kubeconfigFile: /kubeconfigfiles/kubecfg-account01.yaml
+    - name: account-name-02
+      kubeconfigFile: /kubeconfigfiles/kubecfg-account02.yaml
+    - ...
+{{< /prism >}}

+### Migrate accounts from Agent to Clouddriver

+Follow these steps to migrate accounts from Agent to Clouddriver:

+* Delete the account definition from your Agent configuration.
+Depending on how you installed Agent, this configuration could be in the `kubesvc.yml` data section of a `ConfigMap` or in the `kubesvc.yml` file in the Agent pod.
+* Add the account definition to the source that Clouddriver uses.

 ## Permissions format

-Permissions for the Agent use a format that is slightly different than the format that Clouddriver uses for permissions:
+Permissions for the Agent use a format that is slightly different than the format that Clouddriver uses for permissions.
+Define your permissions like this:

 ```
 kubernetes: